armanbilge/BIOINF702/assignment3.md

 primarily focused on improving the energy functions used to score and rank structures.

+There is little doubt that significant progress has been made developing new and creative methods for protein structure prediction, but has there been equivalent progress in the accuracy of these predictions?
+The CASP experiments are a biennial measure of advances in protein structure prediction; the latest published results were for the tenth round [@Mou+14].
+In the last decade of CASP, the best prediction methods improved by 10%, although the bulk of this improvement was in the first five years [@KFM14; @Mou+14].
+These improvements are best seen in the modelling of small and simple structures [@KFM14].
+QUARK was identified as the best-performing method, folding proteins with up to 1.30 Å root mean squared deviation [@Hua+14; @XZ12], but overall no group or method dominated in prediction accuracy [@Tai+14].
-The refinement of protein structure predictions is a recent area of notable advances [@Mou+14].
+The refinement of predictions is a recent area of notable advances thanks to a method that consistently improved the accuracy of structural predictions [@Mou+14; @KFM14].
+Interestingly, only in this latest round did methods using physics-based energy functions have comparable performance to those using statistical energy functions [@NCJ14].

 It is clear that no matter what approach is taken to the protein structure prediction problem there is still substantial progress to be made.
-Although *ab initio* methods are performing better than ever, they still struggle to scale for larger proteins [@Mou+14].
+Although structure prediction methods are performing better than ever, they still struggle to scale for larger proteins [@Mou+14; @Tai+14].

-Perhaps the greatest challenge in evaluating advances in protein structure prediction is that it is difficult to establish how much of the recent progress in protein structure prediction are truly due to intellectual achievements in method design [@KFM14].
+Additionally, accurately evaluating advances in protein structure is challenging because it is difficult to establish how much of the recent progress in is truly due to intellectual achievements in method design [@KFM14].
-Both the amount of computational power available and the number of experimentally determined structures have increased substantially in the last decade.
-Because these advances improve our ability to accurately predict structures it is difficult to perform fair comparisons.
+Both the amount of computational power available and the number of experimentally determined structures have increased substantially in the last decade such that, even after controlling for these advances, it is still difficult to perform a fair comparison [@KFM14].
+Although this is promising in the sense that we will inevitably solve the protein structure problem thanks to Moore's law [@Moo65], thus facilitating research across the biological sciences, many scientists will remain unsatisfied until we have true, intuitive understanding of the protein folding process.

 # References